 Their performance to date looks like this:

-Note that the chart includes an “average” and “bad” investor, who underperform the market by 3% and 6% a year respectively, primarily because they buy what has gone up, sell what has gone down and buy and sell too often.
+Note that the chart includes plots for “average” and “bad” investors, who underperform the market by 3% and 6% a year respectively, primarily because they buy what has gone up, sell what has gone down and buy and sell too often.
 This is based on figures quoted by Barclays Wealth and Pete Comley’s book “Monkey with a Pin”.

 Here is the portfolio’s performance in numbers: